-Pokemon Sword and Shield have seen more Pokemon additions to the game with The Isle of Armor and The Crown Tundra DLCs, but there is still a lot that can’t be found in the Galar region.
+There are a lot of Pokemon not in Sword and Shield, and while new additions came to the game with The Isle of Armor and The Crown Tundra DLCs, some are still missing from the Galar region.

-In the post-Nintendo DS era, only Diamond and Pearl (which has now been revealed to have a remake in the works) has outsold Sword and Shield.
 The teams behind Sword and Shield obviously heard the fierce criticism about the National Pokedex and have alleviated this somewhat by adding a host of species to the DLC.
-While the game still falls far short of the National Pokedex, at least more species have been added.
+While the game still falls far short of the National Pokedex, you’ll find more types while out on your adventure than when it released.

 Here is the full list of Pokemon that can’t be found in Pokemon Sword and Shield: